kolkhis/lac/src/u1lab.md

 In one of our later labs we’re going to look at stressing our systems out.
 For this, we’ll use a command that basically just causes the system to burn cpu cycles creating random numbers, zipping up the output and then throwing it all away.
 Here’s a preview of that command so you can play with it.

-May have to yum –y install bzip2 for this next one to work.
+May have to yum -y install bzip2 for this next one to work.

 ```bash
 time dd if=/dev/urandom bs=1024k count=20 | bzip2 -9 >> /dev/null